-Cold, wintry weather on the way for New Zealand's third week of lockdown
+Cold, wintry weather on the way for New Zealand's fourth week of lockdown

 New Zealanders won't just be staying home but staying indoors as cold weather arrives over most of the country this week.

-Temperatures are expected to drop in the third week of a national lockdown, with parts of the South Island falling as low as 1C tonight
+Temperatures are expected to drop as New Zealand starts its fourth week of a national lockdown, with parts of the South Island falling as low as 1C tonight

 "We'll have some very cold temperatures for Christchurch, Alexandra and Wanaka," said Metservice duty forecaster Sonya Farmer.